 - Pull the zipper mechanism on the outside of the bean bag to unzip it;

-- Place the new refills inside your existing or new bean bag cover.
+- Place the new refills inside your existing or new bean bag cover and zip it back up again.

 And that's it; you're good to go.
 We've designed this process for the everyday user who doesn’t have time to hoover up beans that have spilt everywhere.